Newsletter

 “I am Maggie Stiefvater.
 I write books.
 Some of them are funny, ha-ha, and some of them are funny, strange.
 Several of them are #1 NYT Bestsellers.”

-Choose something that looks good - you won’t be disappointed.
-External link opens in new tab or windowhttps://maggiestiefvater.com/novels/
+Choose something that looks good - you won’t be disappointed. https://maggiestiefvater.com/novels/

 For Writers: